Our terms of business

 Our hosting includes control panel access, unlimited emails, website statistics, and technical support.
 We review your hosting each year to make sure you're on the right package, which means you don't pay for any increase until the following renewal.

-- Then each additional 1gb disk space £25 + VAT
+- Then each additional 1gb disk space up to 10gb £25 + VAT

 - Charity rate £50 + VAT